FabianPlum/OmniTrax/paper/paper.md

 behavioural research.
 The goal of `OmniTrax` is to provide an interactive inference pipeline that decreases the entry barrier for researchers who wish to streamline annotation and analysis processes using deep learning-driven computer vision tools.
 `OmniTrax` is designed to track and infer the pose of large numbers of freely moving animals.
-Unlike background subtraction and blob-detector based approaches, common in multi-animal tracking, the use of deep neural networks allows for buffer-and-recover tracking in changing environments.
+Unlike background subtraction, blob-detector, or optical-flow based approaches, common in multi-animal tracking (see e.g. [@Kalafatic2001;
+@Perez-Escudero2014; @Walter2021]), the use of deep learning-based detectors allows for buffer-and-recover tracking in changing environments. `OmniTrax` automatically initiates new tracks when animals are detected for the first time and terminated when they leave the recording site or become occluded for prolonged periods. `OmniTrax` uses a tuneable Kalman-Filter and the Hungarian Method for cost assignment to extrapolate the 2D trajectories of identified animals across frames, so that temporarily missing detections, e.g. due to occlusion, motion blur, or other changes in appearance, can be compensated.

 A key advantage of integrating such a pipeline into Blender is the seamless transition between automated tracking and iterative user-refinement.
-Additionally, Blender offers a number of video editing and compositing functions which make it possible to perform any required pre-processing.
+Additionally, Blender offers a number of video editing and compositing functions which make it possible to perform pre-processing.
 This includes cropping, masking, or exposure adjustment, prior to running inference on video footage within the same environment, without relying on external software packages.

-`OmniTrax` offers markerless pose-estimation through DeepLabCut-Live [@Kane2020dlclive] which enables extracting kinematic parameters from virtually arbitrarily large groups of individuals.
+`OmniTrax` additionally offers markerless pose-estimation through DeepLabCut-Live [@Kane2020dlclive] which enables extracting kinematic parameters from virtually arbitrarily large groups of individuals.
 We are using `OmniTrax` in ongoing research monitoring foraging activities of various species of leafcutter ants, tracking the movements of thousands of individuals to extract path choice and changes to gait patterns.